 2. Transcardial perfusion and brain extraction

 2.1.
-Overdose mice via an intraperitoneal injection of rodent cocktail.
+Overdose mice via an intraperitoneal injection of anesthetic cocktail.
 Check for the anesthesia depth by checking the pain reflex (toe pinch); a mouse should not exhibit the reflex once it reaches deep anesthesia.

-NOTE: Rodent cocktail recipe: Ketamine HCl (66 mg/mL), xylazine HCl (6.6 mg/mL), acepromazine maleate (0.1 mg/mL), 18 MΩ water to final volume.
+NOTE: Rodent anesthesia cocktail recipe: Ketamine HCl (66 mg/mL), xylazine HCl (6.6 mg/mL), acepromazine maleate (0.1 mg/mL), 18 MΩ water to final volume.
 Dose: 0.4 mg/g body weight, 0.04 mg/g body weight, 6 x 10-4 mg/g body weight for ketamine, xylazine, and acepromazine, respectively.

 2.2.
 Set-up the peristaltic pump for transcardial perfusion.
 Insert one side of the pump tubing into the bottle with iced NMDG-aCSF.
 Fit the other side of the tubing with the 27 G needle that will be inserted into the left ventricle.